 The bulk of these designs are simply patterns and so these may be tailored towards the more advanced stitchers.
-However, there are also a number of complete kits, both stamped and counted cross stitch kits for newbies.
+However, you’ll also find a number of complete kits, both stamped and counted cross stitch kits, aimed at newbies.
 This also appeals to those of us who haven’t the patience to buy everything separately.

 The kits on the 123stitch site include: the Lord’s Prayer, Footprints, the 23rd Psalm, and the words to Amazing Grace.
 Additional religious pictures including the Last Supper, Madonna and Child, and my favorite: the Dove of Peace.

 The patterns are also varied and include hymns, prayers, nativity scenes, samplers, the Ten Commandments, pictures of the Madonna and even a Star of David.
 And all of this from only one site!

 At www.salt-and-pepper.com/Relig.htm there is a wide variety of general religious designs plus a number of intricate and incredibly beautiful crosses.
 Also, the Mother Teresa, Pope John-Paul II, and the Angel Gabriel have been included.
 There is also a selection of the most popular prayers and many more designs besides.
 But that’s not all, there is an entire page dedicated to cross stitch patterns of Jesus, including the Crucifixion.
 While not forgetting a separate page for patterns of the Blessed Virgin Mary.